|

 With that said, a typical person generating power at 12 volts will get a max current of about 10 Amps.
 This is calculated by assuming a case where a fit adult person can average 120 Watts over a 10 minute period.
 Using the formula Watts = Volts X amps you can solve for Amps = Watts / Volts = 10 Amps.
 Now double that value to make sure you have chosen a safe current limit.
 When you look up the wire size requirement for 20 Amps in free air at 60 Degrees C you will note that a size 12 AWG wire is well suited for this rating.
 Play it safe and pay $5.00 more in wire and get something that will not warm up when you supply current through it from your bicycle generator.

 Your fuse should be rated for the same rating as your wire.
-You can buy inline fuse holders from you local automotive pats store.
+You can buy inline fuse holders from your local automotive parts store.
 They are cheap!
 Here are some more very conservative current ratings, ones that are used for very confided spaces like when your wire is inside of a metal conduit pipe and there is no free air to cool the wire down.
 It's best to plan for the unexpected and select a wire size one or two sizes bigger than you really need, and select a fuse size as small as you can use without blowing it.
 It is a matter of life and death - fires can be started and burn down your home.

 NOTE: The American Wire Gauge sizing system is counter intuitive!
 You may thing that a bigger size is better for carrying more current, but you are wrong!
 It is the opposite.